 I think if I’d been a guy, I think there might have been a bit more aggression.
 Whereas, it’s kind of such a sexist world, that women can fly under the radar.
 So hanging out with young guys at 3 a.m. on street corners, it’s like, she’s just background.
 Maybe I was interesting for the first day, and then, after that, it’s like, there are much more interesting things going on in their lives, and they’re all starring in the movies of their lives, so i’m not that interesting.

-7R: There were a lot of non-actors in the film.
+7R: There were a lot of non-actors in My Brother the Devil.

 Sally El Hosaini: Mo had never acted before, the younger brother.
 The older brother was an actor.
 I was kind of worried about that — that he would really stand out.
 Initially, I wanted only non-actors, but I couldn’t find anybody who was a non-actor, who fit Rashid’s demographic, who wasn’t homophobic, and who was prepared to do the gay kiss.
 So that dream was very quickly shattered.
 So I then ended up thinking, “OK, I’ll have a look at some actors.”
 And then with James [Floyd], he worked in a really detailed method way, and that just completely connected with the way that I work, and I was just like, “actually that’s the kind of actor I need.”